-We have found that many health systems do not have a nursing informatics role at the executive level; for systems that do have a CNIO, their reporting structures and job responsibilities vary widely.
+I have found that many health systems do not have a nursing informatics role at the executive level; for systems that do have a CNIO, their reporting structures and job responsibilities vary widely.
 This is especially true in organizations where a director-level informatics leader has been elevated to the title of CNIO but continues to function as a manager/director.
 This is not the most ideal structure; many organizations are finding that in order to gain full value of their clinical information systems, it is becoming crucial to elevate this role in order to maximize the unique benefits that a strong CNIO can bring to a health system.

 Defining the Role

 The primary role of the CNIO is to serve as the strategic liaison between IT, nursing and ancillary departments to identify, develop and implement informatics strategies to support the highest quality continuum of care.
 The CNIO should work in close partnership with the CMIO to ensure that IT strategies align with organizational priorities and strategic goals, especially for ancillary departments, which often contain their own informatics staff.

 The CNIO is responsible for integrating technology to improve outcomes, particularly around patient care and safety.
 They serve as the voice of nursing and allied health with regard to the electronic medical record while continuing the optimization of the system.
 Finally, efforts are underway to reduce documentation burden and this work requires a strong CNIO/CNO partnership as well as a CNIO who supports in those efforts to improve interoperability and provide a more efficient, standardized EHR for bedside nurses.